 Why Is A Parent Child Relationship Important

-A study at the Harvard University shows that a loving parental relationship is the strongest predictor of a child’s future success1.
+A study at Harvard University shows that a loving parental relationship is the strongest predictor of a child’s future success1.

-The benefits of positive relations between parents and children are numerous.
-Advantages like these contribute to future child success in the following ways.
+The benefits of a positive relationship on child development are numerous.
+They contribute to a child’s future success in the following ways.

 Children with a securely attached relationship with their parents are more resilient.

 Mental Health and Well being

 A healthy relationship with the child is strongly associated with their mental well-being.

 Research shows that having a poor connection is a risk factor for developing depressive symptoms4.

 Relations with others are vital innate motivators in humans5.